 August 2017: Route 66 On the Air information K5KBV

-June: James AB7II gave a really interesting presentation on “Getting Started with Arduino” at the July meeting for all of us “newbies” who might not have played with one or didn’t even know what an Arduino is!
+June 2017: James AB7II gave a really interesting presentation on “Getting Started with Arduino” at the July meeting for all of us “newbies” who might not have played with one or didn’t even know what an Arduino is!
 John K5IT brought one to a meeting a year ago to demonstrate the Iambino shield, which is great for code practice with an iambic keyer.
-James gave us a good overview of Arduino, it’s uses for prototyping, etc. — we’re looking forward to other demonstrations of what Arduino can do!
+James gave us a good overview of Arduino, programming for your own projects, its uses for prototyping, etc. — we’re looking forward to other demonstrations of what Arduino can do!

 Looking forward to James’ completion of his projects, and starting one of my own!

-June: Robert WR9B brought some very fascinating (and powerful) laser lights for “show and tell.”
+June 2017: Robert WR9B brought some very fascinating (and powerful) Red, Green and BLUE laser lights for “show and tell.”
 His descriptions and explanations ventured into the realms of electron excitement, visible light spectrum and crystal harmonics.
-Blue Lasers.
-Wow.
-Although I’d love to buy a set of these (he brought blue, green, and red) the immediate area and any retinas in said immediate area are probably safer if I don’t!

 Thanks to both of these members for sharing their knowledge of these topics!